Chase-Percy/cpdev/content/post/map-generation.md

   - A guarantee that all rooms were accessible and that the AI and player could navigate between doors without being obstructed.
 - It had to be completed within a limited timeframe (2 weeks) alongside other game developments.
 - Allow different art assets to be swapped out easily.
-- Seeded so maps can be replayed.
+- Seeded map generation for replayability.
 <!--more-->

+{{< spacer >}}
 {{< line >}}
+{{< spacer >}}

+{{% centre %}}
 ## The Process
+{{< spacer >}}
 ### Planning
+{{% /centre %}}
 With limited time and a goal that I wasn't sure was possible, I began the process of planning how to go about creating random map generation.
 I decided that starting with the random generation of a single room would be ideal.
-The reason I started smaller, was to treat it as proof of concept and to judge if it was possible within the time constraints.
+I started with a smaller scope to treat it as proof of concept and judge if it was possible within the time constraints.

-I considered many options such as cellular automata but decided that a grid based approach would be quick and easy, as the assets we were using for dungeon creation were modular by design.
+I considered many options, such as cellular automata.
+Still, I decided that a grid-based approach would be quick and easy, as the assets we were using for dungeon creation were modular by design.
-Another advantage with a grid based system was how easily it would be to generate the required data for the AI.
-Since the game only required information about the X and Z axis, the map data was easy to store in 2D arrays.
+Another advantage of a grid-based system was how easy it would be to generate the required data for the AI.
+Since the game only needed information about the X and Z axis, the map data was easily stored in 2D arrays.
 Passing the data in 2D arrays to be processed by the AI gave us a simplified data structure that required no forward declarations for either component.

-Room generation was to be handled by a room object that creates itself given a set of parameters.
+Room generation involves a room object that creates itself given a set of parameters.
 These included:
 - Width/Length.
 - Percentage of the floor to randomly fill with obstacles.
 - Percentage of the walls to randomly decorate.